domwakeling/lsersa-gatsby/README.md

 ## Deployment

-At point of writing the re-build is still in progress, but intention is that the replacement site will be deployed onto Netlify (using GitHub integration) and the appropriate records changed so that `lsersa.org` automatically (and invisible) forwards.
+The replacement site is deployed onto Netlify (using GitHub integration); the `lsersa.org` domain, which is provided through [Easyspace](https://www.easyspace.com/), is then set to point to the Netlify app 'behind the scenes'.

-*This is the approach taken for the Bowles website re-build from 2016, which worked well*
+*This is the approach taken for the Bowles website re-build from 2016, which worked well.*

 [⥣ back to index](#index)